-According to the Global Competitiveness Report published by the World Economic Forum, Switzerland continued to be, from 2017 to 2018 and in the last six years, the first in the world (in an international ranking that includes 144 countries), displacing USA (2nd place).
+According to the Global Competitiveness Report published by the World Economic Forum, Switzerland consecutively, from 2017 to 2018 and in the last six years topped the international ranking that includes 144 countries.

 Key industries in Switzerland